Ryōhei Mori

 Ryōhei Mori (森 良平, born November 1973) is a Japanese scientist, inventor, and entrepreneur.
-He is the CEO of Fuji Pigment Co., Ltd., President of Quantum Materials Technology, and Director of Green Science Alliance.
-Mori is known for his work in eco-friendly technologies, including aluminum-air batteries, CO_{2} conversion methods, and petroleum-free biodegradable plastics.
+He is the CEO of Green Science Alliance Co., Ltd. and Fuji Pigment Co., Ltd., and serves as President of Quantum Materials Technology and e-Gle Tech Co., Ltd. Mori is known for his work in eco-friendly green technologies, including aluminium-based rechargeable batteries, recycled lithium-ion batteries derived from black mass, carbon dioxide (CO₂) conversion methods, quantum dots, metal–organic frameworks, deep eutectic solvents, solid acid catalysts, and petroleum-free biodegradable plastics and plant biomass-based materials.

 Education

 Mori earned his undergraduate degree in Applied Biology from Kyoto Institute of Technology in 1997.
 He received his M.Sc.
 (1999) and Ph.D. in engineering (2005) from Kyoto University.
 In 2021, he completed the General Management Program at Harvard Business School.

 Career

 Mori joined Fuji Pigment Co., Ltd., where he later became CEO.
-He has developed and commercialized a rechargeable aluminum-air battery system designed for safer, sustainable energy storage.
+In 2010, he established Green Science Alliance Co., Ltd. He has developed and commercialized rechargeable aluminium-based battery systems designed for safer and more sustainable energy storage, including aqueous aluminium-ion batteries and recycled lithium-ion batteries produced from black mass.

-He is also known for creating fully biodegradable plastic derived from natural biomass without using petroleum-based components.
-In 2023, his work on plant and biomass-based biochemical materials was featured on the cover of RSC Sustainability.
+He is also known for creating fully biodegradable plastics and a wide range of bio-based materials derived from natural plant biomass without using petroleum-based components.

+In 2023, his work on plant- and biomass-based biochemical materials was featured on the cover of RSC Sustainability.

+In 2025, his work on aqueous aluminium-ion batteries was featured on the cover of Energy Advances.

+Green Science Alliance Co., Ltd. is supported by United Nations organizations.
+The company was selected as a green technology startup supported by the incubation programme of UNOPS GIC Japan in 2020, and their green technologies are registered at WIPO GREEN.
+In 2025, the company acquired grant funding for a green industrial recovery project for Ukraine from UNIDO.

+Dr. Mori participated as a speaker at the United Nations Pavilion at EXPO 2025 Osaka, Japan, in October 2025 to showcase WIPO GREEN's role in providing sustainable solutions.
+He was featured in Newsweek International magazine to promote sustainable innovation in July 2025, and was also described as one of the startup company CEOs showcasing at EXPO 2025 Osaka in Time Magazine in April 2025.